Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Appendix

 For each data point $x$ in the dataset $\mathcal{D}$, the data with random noise can be denoted by $x_r=x+e_r$, where $e_r\sim \mathcal{N}(0_{d\times 1},\sigma)$.
 The data with adversarial noise is constructed by the fast gradient sign method (FGSM) \citep{goodfellow2014explaining}, i.e., $x_a=x+\epsilon_a\operatorname{sign}\left(\frac{\partial\mathcal{L}}{\partial x}\right)$, where $\epsilon_a$ is the coefficient of the noise and sign indicates the positive or negative symbol.
 Then the variation rate in the $l$-th layer by adding random or adversarial noise to the original data $\operatorname{Vr}_r(l,\sigma)$ and $\operatorname{Vr}_a(l,\sigma)$ can be defined by

-As we can see, the variation rate curve of the ResNet when $l=n$ is lower than that of the plain network (Fig. \ref{fig8}), indicating that ResNet could decrease the probability for the noisy data to be mis-classified.
+As we can see, the variation rate curve of the ResNet when $l=n$ is lower than that of the plain network (Fig. \ref{fig8}), indicating that ResNet indeed decreases the probability for the noisy data to be misclassified.